 Gluten-Free Apple Sponge Cake With Almond Topping

 This gluten-free apple sponge cake has layers of thinly sliced apples finished with the most delicious almond topping.
-The fresh sweet-tart apples make this sponge cake super moist and not too sweet.
-Add the crispy almond topping to the mix, and you will find every slice irresistible.
-As soon as fall rolls around, I love […] Read More
+The fresh sweet-tart apples make this sponge cake super moist and not overly sweet. this apple recipe is all about the almond topping, Add the crunchy almond topping to the mix, and you will find every slice […] Read More